metabolomics-us/mona/README.md

 - Make sure you added framework support for scala 2.13 in IntelliJ for the mona project
 - When making a new branch for git, naming convention should typically have a ticket number (i.e. FIEHN-1234) following a slash and a description of the ticket (i.e. FIEHN-1234/ThisIsATicket).
+- If your having issues pulling packages with maven, you can troubleshoot with deleting your `~/.m2/repository` directory.
+  Additionally, ensure you have the correct 'settings.xml' file in `~/.m2`.
+If problems still persist, try the 'Invalidate Caches' under File tab in IntelliJ IDEA.

 ### ports for cluster service nodes: